Links on Android Authority may earn us a commission. Learn more.

 What’s the difference?
 Samsung Galaxy Z Fold 3 vs Galaxy Z Fold 2

-You’re going to need those deals.
+You’re going to need those discounts.
 At $1,799 for the 256GB model and $1,899 for the 512GB model, the Samsung Galaxy Z Fold 3 might cost 10% less than the old models did, but that doesn’t mean it’s affordable yet.
-The Galaxy Z Fold 3 remains one of the most expensive smartphones in the market and that relegates it to the absolute top of the premium tier.
+The Z Fold 3 remains one of the most expensive smartphones in the market and that relegates it to the absolute top of the premium tier.
 No other device has quite the cachet as a folding phone and you’ll pay for the experience.

 The Galaxy Z Fold 3 remains one of the most expensive smartphones in the market.